adamowada/adamowada/README.md

 ## 🧑‍💻 Fun Facts About Me

-- 🐕 I have a dog named Brock.
+- 🐕 My dog Brock is a husky-retriever-foxhound-pitbull mut
-- 📸 I love photography and often spend my weekends capturing landscapes.
+- 🌲 I like exploring the outdoors and recently went camping at Olympic National Park
-- 🎮 I'm a big fan of strategy games like Frostpunk.
+- 📸 I've been getting into portrait photography with my Sony a6500
-- 🌲 I recently went camping in Olympic National Park.
+- 🏋️‍♂️ I've competed in 4 men's physique bodybuilding competitions
-- ☕ I like brewing coffee and espresso, and am always in search of a good single origin coffee.
+- ☕ Coffee is life

-## 🖼️ Featured Images
+## 🖼️ Featured Image

 ![Photography](assets/brock.jpg)
 Here's a photo of Brock at the beach